andersonbond/agilax-web/readme.md

 ## About Agilax

-Agilax is a web application for Local Governemnts to register user and set roles for Agilax ICBMA.
+Agilax is a web application for Local Governments to register user and set roles for Agilax ICBMA.

 ## Setup Agilax